L.A. County workers may go on strike [Daily News, Los Angeles]

 SEIU spurned the county's offer of a 6 percent pay increase over 18 months, saying that would be wiped out by an expected increase in their out-of-pocket healthcare costs starting next year.

 She said the union's initial demand was a 12 percent pay increase.
-Its members, whose median income is about $43,000, have not had a raise in five years.
+Its members, whose median income is about

 Another sticking point in the negotiations was the county's refusal to scale back the excessive caseloads of social workers.